numpy/numpy/doc/neps/missing-data.rst

-Some more complex arithmetic operations, such as matrix products, are well defined with this interpretation, and the result should be the same as is the missing values were NaNs.
+Some more complex arithmetic operations, such as matrix products, are well defined with this interpretation, and the result should be the same as if if the missing values were NaNs.
 Actually implementing such things to the theoretical limit is probably not worth it, and in many cases either raising an exception or returning all missing values may be preferred to doing precise calculations.